 - Snooker Table

 - Bicycles Available

-Some rooms come with four-posters, some with roll-top baths, some with wood-burning stoves.
-But wherever you stay, all are jolly comfortable; there are simply no duffs.
+Some come with four-posters, some with roll-top baths, some with wood-burning stoves.
+The important thing is that all are superbly comfortable; there are simply no duffs.
 Stay in the Main House if you want less of a stagger after dinner, but stay in one of the lodges to get closer to the forest.

 - CD player